lize-alberts/lize-alberts.github.io/content/_index.md

       subtitle: ''
       text: |-
         <div style="max-width: 680px; margin: 0 auto; font-size: 1.2rem;">
-        My research approach is human-centred in that it starts with identifying specific problems from users' own perspectives, before trying to find the most effective and responsible ways to address them, rather than starting with a tool and trying to find ways to utilise it.
-I am constantly seeking to challenge my existing views and assumptions by reading broadly and learning new techniques to find the most appropriate and ethical routes to addressing the issues I care about.
-My aim is to maximise the benefits of AI and digitisation while minimising unnecessary technological dependence and unintended risks.
-To do so, I integrate psychological theory and critical, big-picture thinking with mixed methods user studies, and theory-driven interaction design.
+        My research approach is human-centred in that it starts with identifying specific problems from users' own perspectives, before trying to find the most effective and responsible ways to address them - rather than starting with a tool and trying to find ways to utilise it.
+I am constantly seeking to challenge my existing views and assumptions by reading broadly and learning new techniques to find the most appropriate routes to answering my research questions.
+My aim is to maximise the benefits of AI and digitisation while minimising unnecessary technological dependence and risks to individuals and society.
+To do so, I integrate psychological theory and critical, big-picture thinking with mixed-methods user studies, and theory-driven design solutions.
         </div>